-Α. De-Concentration Projects (Only 1 selection allowed, maxiumum of 5 points allowed for I.A.)
+APPENDIX A-SELECTION CRITERIA AND EVIDENTIARY MATERIALS I. TARGETED P PROJECT TYPE (Maximum of 18 points allowed) Α. De-Concentration Projects (Only 1 selection allowed, maxiumum of 5 points allowed for I.A.)
 Maximum one selection from A(i), Project Diversity (i) Project Diversity: Project Diversity points requires market rate units without income restrictions.
-Percentage of Low Income Units at or below 60% AMI in Project does not exceed: (a) 80% of the Total Project units (b) 70% of the Total Project units 4 (c) 60% of the Total Project units 3 Maximum one selection from A(ii), Geographic Diversity (ii) Geographic Diversity: Project is located in a census tract in which the median household income exceeds one of the following: 2 (a) 100% of the Area Median Income for the MSA (b) 110% and above of the Area Median Income for the MSA 4 (c) 120% and above of the Area Median Income for the MSA 5 A minimum of 70% of the units in a scattered site project must be located in the census tract.
-B. Community Redevelopment (select one, maximum 3 points allowed) (i) Redevelopment Project a.
+Percentage of Low Income Units at or below 60% AMI in Project does not exceed: (a) 80% of the Total Project units 5 (b) 70% of the Total Project units (c) 60% of the Total Project units 4 (v) 60% of the Total Hoper units , Maximum one selection from A(ii), Geographic Diversity (ii) Geographic Diversity: Project is located in a census tract in which the median household income exceeds one of the following: (a) 115% of the Area Median Income for the MSA 3 (b) 120% and above of the Area Median Income for the MSA (c) 125% and above of the Area Median Income for the MSA 5 A minimum of 70% of the units in a scattered site project must be located in the census tract.
+B. Community Redevelopment (select one, maximum 3 points allowed) (i) Redevelopment Project 2 (i) Redevelopment Project a.
 Distressed Property: 3 b.
 Redevelopment Property: c.
-Owner Occupied Property with Development Plan of Action: (ii) New Construction Project included in a Concerted Community Revitalization Plan 3 Documentation must be submitted with the application evidencing that the project meets the requirements of a Redevelopment Project as defined by the QAP.
+Owner Occupied Property with Development Plan of Action: (ii) New Construction Project included in a Concerted Community Revitalization Plan 3 (iii) PHA sponsored project 3 Documentation must be submitted with the application evidencing that the project meets the requirements of a Redevelopment Project as defined by the QAP.
 Any project receiving points in this category must be located in a qualified census tract and must be located in an area that is a part of a Concerted Community Revitalization Plan.
-C. Rehabilitation & Preservation (Maximum 8 points) Points selected must be relative to the pool selection of the applicant Applicants cannot receive points for both New Construction and Rehab/Preservation (i) Project Type - (select one of (a) - (f) and select (ii) if applicable) 7 (a) Existing LIHTC (b) Existing USDA, or other Federally Funded Project 7 (c) Existing non-historic Residential Building (d) Blighted housing remediation and/or replacement 7 (e) Rehab Infill/ Scattered Site (not eligible for points for community facility) 7 (f) Preservation of Residential Historic Property (ii) Tenant Assistance 3 Project is an existing Federally Funded Project with HAP Contracts, or USDA/RD with PBRA (not eligible for points for increased affordability) 1 D. New Construction (Maximum 8 points) Points selected must be relative to the pool selection of the applicant ۵.
-Applicants cannot receive points for both New Construction and Rehab/Preservation (i) Project Type (select (i)(a) and select (b) if applicable) (a) New Construction - Single Family, Multifamily or Duplexes 7 (b) Homeownership Project (not eligible for points for community facility) 1 (ii) Infill Project (select (ii) - and select (i)(b) if applicable.)
-New Construction Infill/ Scattered Site Single Family or Duplexes (not eligible for points for community facility) 7 must agree to sell units at minimum purchase price by not later than the 16th year of Compliance period.
-The award is subject to a transactional structure acceptable to the Corporat on according to industry best practices that protects the expectations of tenants anticipating title transfer of their units in fee simple absolute or condo or cooperative ownership. nership Projects are not eligible for points for community facility.
-OPULATION TYPE (only one selection from either (i) or(ii) - Maximum 6 points) Special Needs Households I (i) Population Served (Check one or more of (a), (b, (c) or (d) and one of (i), (ii) or (iii)) (a) Homeless Households (a) Homeless Households (b) Disabled Households (a) Homeless Households (b) Disabled Households (c) Single Parent Households (d) Veterans (i) Thirty Percent serve such households 6 (a) Homeless Households (b) Disabled Households (c) Single Parent Households (d) Veterans 6 (a) Homeless Households (b) Disabled Households (c) Single Parent Households (d) Veterans (i) Thirty Percent serve such households or 6 5 4 (a) Homeless Households (b) Disabled Households (c) Single Parent Households (d) Veterans (i) Thirty Percent serve such households or (ii) Twenty Percent serve such households or (iii) Ten Percent serve such households 6 5 4 A. (a) Homeless Households (b) Disabled Households (c) Single Parent Households (d) Veterans (i) Thirty Percent serve such households or (ii) Twenty Percent serve such households or 6 5 4 A. Does no (a) Homeless Households (b) Disabled Households (c) Single Parent Households (d) Veterans (i) Thirty Percent serve such households or (ii) Twenty Percent serve such households or (iii) Ten Percent serve such households or (iii) Ten Percent serve such households tor (iii) Ten Percent serve such households or (iii) Ten Percent serve such households or (iii) Ten Percent serve such households 6 5 4 6 Does no Supportive (a) Homeless Households (b) Disabled Households (c) Single Parent Households (d) Veterans (i) Thirty Percent serve such households or (ii) Twenty Percent serve such households or (iii) Ten Percent serve such households (iii) Ten Percent serve such households (iii) Elderly Households - 100% of the project units are designated for Elderly Households 6 5 4 6
+C. Rehabilitation & Preservation (Maximum 10 points) Points selected must be relative to the pool selection of the applicant c.
+Applicants cannot receive points for both New Construction and Rehab/Preservation (i) Project Type - (select one of (a) - (f) and select (ii) if applicable) (a) Existing LIHTC 8 (b) Existing USDA, or other Federally Funded Project 8 (c) Existing non-historic Residential Building (d) Blighted housing remediation and/or replacement 7 (e) Rehab Infill/ Scattered Site (not eligible for points for community facility) 7 (f) Preservation of Residential Historic Property 3 (ii) Tenant Assistance Project is an existing Federally Funded Project with HAP Contracts, or USDA/RD with PBRA (not eligible for points for increased affordability) 2 D. New Construction (Maximum 8 points) Points selected must be relative to the pool selection of the applicant Applicants cannot receive points for both New Construction and Rehab/Preservation (i) Project Type (select (i)(a) and select (b) if applicable) (a) New Construction - Single Family, Multifamily or Duplexes 7 (b) Homeownership Project (not eligible for points for community facility) 1 (2) In CII Devices (colors) (2) and colors (2)(1) (Secreticable) (ii) Infill Project (select (ii) - and select (i)(b) if applicable) New Construction Infill/ Scattered Site Single Family or Duplexes (not eligible for points for community facility) 7 . - Corporat er must agree to sell units at minimum purchase price by not later than the 16th year of Compliance period.
+The award is subject to a transactional structure acceptable to the tion according to industry best practices that protects the expectations of tenants anticipating title transfer of their units in fee simple absolute or condo or cooperative ip.
+Homeownership Projects are not eligible for points for community facility.